 The user carries the phone in a pocket while walking.
-Motion from the gait of the user is sensed by the accelerometers.
+Gait motion is sensed with the accelerometers.
 As messages arrive, objects begin jangling around, in a manner similar to loose change or keys.
 This subtly notifies the user of the presence of the messages - a comforting sense of presence rather than an intrusive alarm.
 This is an example of the "background interaction" proposed by Hinckley et al. [4].
 The specific audio properties reveal elements of the content; for example having longer messages sound like the heavy iron keys of a jailor, and shorter ones like small coins.